TIMEEVENT DESCRIPTIONLOCATION

 light particles exit than enter the space.
 Light particles that exit to more

-our scale may be light particles at a much larger scale, just as light
+at our scale may be light particles at a much larger scale, just as light

 particles at our scale may be stars at a much smaller scale.
 This system may go